 Gather information for your job search

+A job search can be hard to start.
 The first thing you should do is start thinking about the job skills you have.
 What experience do you have that will help you in your job search?
 Can your certifications from another country be used in the USA?
 What days, hours, and times you are willing to work?
 Thinking about these things ahead of time will prepare you to start your job search.

 Gather together all the information you will need.
 You will use this information to fill out paper job applications or apply for jobs online.
 You will also need it to write your resume and cover letters.